bradonomics/bradonomics.com/_articles/2013-02-15-dan-kennedy-ultimate-sales-letter-review.md

 ## Posted Sales Letters

-Kennedy goes on for a while about posted letters, or snail mail.
-He talks at the end of the book about web based sales letters and why they're more difficult than posted sales letters.
+Kennedy goes on for a while about posted letters or snail mail.
+He talks at the end of the book about web-based sales letters and why they're more difficult than posted sales letters.
 It seems strange to me that he wouldn't have talked about this first, especially in the 2011 edition.
-There are advantages and disadvantages to both methods of delivery, but it would seem that Dan believes there is no advantage to web based sales letters.
+There are advantages and disadvantages to both methods of delivery, but it would seem that Dan believes there is no advantage to web-based sales letters.

 I'm going to gloss over this section.
 Just know if you intend to send mail via the post, there are things you'll need to consider such as the look of the envelop and whether it's metered or stamped ... in general you want it to look as much like a personal letter as possible.